Airport lounge: Access to lounges

 Access to airport lounges may be obtained in several ways.
 In Australia, Canada, and the United States, a common method to gain access is by purchasing an annual or a lifetime membership, while in Asia and Europe this is usually impossible.
 Membership fees are sometimes discounted for elite members of an airline's frequent flyer program and may often be paid using miles.
 Certain high-end credit cards associated with an airline or lounge network, such as the Chase Sapphire Reserve, Delta Reserve, and United MileagePlus Club credit cards, include membership to Priority Pass and associated lounge access for as long as one owns the card.

 Lounge access can also be attained with an airline status card, which is common in Europe.
 The top frequent-flyer levels often offer access to any of an airline's lounges or partner airlines' lounges, when traveling in any class of travel on any of the partner airlines (usually it is required for the cardholder to be booked on one of the carrier's flights within the next 24 hours).
 Most airlines also usually offer free lounge access to anyone in their premium cabins (first class or business class) on their days of travel; in North America this is usually only available to passengers on intercontinental or transcontinental flights.

 Pay-per-use lounges can be accessed by anyone, irrespective of airline or flight class.
 Some offer further benefits when booking directly with them rather than through a reseller.

 Independent programs, such as Collinson's Priority Pass, offer access to selected airline lounges for an annual fee, while Go Simply, Holiday Extras, LoungePass, and some offerings by independent and airline lounge programs offer pay per use and/or prebookable access without need for membership.
-Premium credit and charge cards such as Diners Club International, and the American Express Platinum and Centurion Card charge cards offer lounge programs for members.
+Premium credit and charge cards may also offer lounge programs for members.
 Some banks, like ABN Amro and HSBC, offer lounge access for premium clients.
 American Express also offers access to lounges belonging to Priority Pass and is expanding its own line of lounges.

+Airport lounges can be pre-booked through a travel provider, along with additional ancillary travel services such as airport parking, hotel bookings, and fast-track security passes, to ensure a comfortable travel experience from start to finish.